dduril/front-end-developer/angular-tour-of-heroes/readme.md

 # Angular Tour of Heroes

-A more real world Angular Application.
+An Angular Application in TypeScript.